acryldata/datahub-actions/README.md

+# ⚠️ DEPRECATED ⚠️

+This repository has been deprecated.
+The code has been moved to [datahub-project/datahub](https://github.com/datahub-project/datahub).

+Please use the new repository for all issues, pull requests, and development.

 # ⚡ DataHub Actions Framework

 Welcome to DataHub Actions!
 The Actions framework makes responding to realtime changes in your Metadata Graph easy, enabling you to seamlessly integrate [DataHub](https://github.com/datahub-project/datahub) into a broader events-based architecture.

 For a detailed introduction, check out the [original announcement](https://www.youtube.com/watch?v=7iwNxHgqxtg&t=2189s) of the DataHub Actions Framework at the DataHub April 2022 Town Hall.
 For a more in-depth look at use cases and concepts, check out [DataHub Actions Concepts](./docs/concepts.md).

 ## Quickstart

 To get started right away, check out the [DataHub Actions Quickstart](./docs/quickstart.md) Guide.

 ## Prerequisites